randomBrainstormer/MMM-GoogleCalendar/README.md

 }
 ```

+##### Precedence

-**Precedence.** Anything you set explicitly beats anything taken from Google.
+Anything you set explicitly beats anything taken from Google.
 Highest to lowest:

 | # | Source | Beats |
 | - | ------ | ----- |